BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 }
 ```

-Now with that out of the way, let's take a look at a general commonjs output Webpack configuration.
+Now with that out of the way, let's take a look at a general CommonJS output Webpack configuration.

 ```js:line-numbers [webpack.config.js]
 const path = require("path");